ddangelov/Top2Vec/README.md

 ![HDBSCAN Document Clusters](images/hdbscan_docs.png)

-**4. For each dense area calculate centroid of document vectors in original dimension. (centroid = topic vector)**
+**4. For each dense area calculate centroid of document vectors in original dimension, this is the topic vector.**
->The red points are outliers and do not get used for calculating the topic vector.
-The purple points are the documents vectors identified as being part of a dense area are used to calculate the topic vector.
+>The red points are outlier documents and do not get used for calculating the topic vector.
+The purple points are the document vectors that belong to a dense area, from which the topic vector is calculated.

 ![Topic Vector](images/topic_vector.svg)